-If you have a painful bunion that’s interfering with your mobility and quality of life, David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, offer state-of-the-art Lapiplasty® bunion surgery at Kaplansky Foot and Ankle Centers in Columbus and Reynoldsburg, Ohio.
+If you have a painful bunion that’s interfering with your mobility and quality of life, David Kaplansky, DPM and Anthony Cozzolino, DPM, offer state-of-the-art Lapiplasty® bunion surgery at Kaplansky Foot and Ankle Centers in Columbus and Reynoldsburg, Ohio.
 Lapiplasty is an innovative solution for bunions, surgically correcting and securing the alignment of your bones to repair your foot.
 Schedule an appointment online or by phone today to find out how the Lapiplasty procedure can repair your bunion and restore your quality of life.

 While traditional bunion surgery involves shaving away the excess bony tissue on your big toe joint, the Lapiplasty procedure addresses the underlying problem — the multidimensional deformity caused by instability in your big toe joint.